 This course will exemplify the role of the humanities in high-level practical education.
 The humanities are understood here as way of understanding the human condition in its depth and variation.
 Humanistic understanding is essential to the negotiation of the globalized world and its challenges.
 How do the increased exchange, access, and flow of persons, products, and markets associated with globalization negotiate cultural, political, and social difference, particularity, and inequality?
 How do global systems negotiate between shared benefit and exploitation?
 Between cultural exchange and innovation on the one hand and the preservation of heritage on the other?

 EMBA 2310.
-Natural Collections: Perspectives on Science, Art and Nature.
+Natural Collections: Responses of Biodiversity, Industrialization and Change.

 This course explores questions about biodiversity loss and maintenance.
 The appropriation, exploitation and introduction to different landscapes of various plant and animal products are linked in recent history to the intertwined projects of imperialism and the enlightenment.
 For these reasons, containing nature is also about products and markets.
 The relationship between human control over nature, natural resource decline, and entrepreneurial and public sector strategies to protect the environment are considered.
 The course questions the ways and circumstances in which biodiversity is valued and examines the role of various social organizations in managing the environment and its resources.